Ivana

 1

-In La Yegua de Santiago, Ivana de Vivanco subverts the violent iconography of St. James, by shifting the narrative to his horse, who rebelliously dismounts her rider and becomes a liberated mare.
+In La Yegua de Santiago, Ivana de Vivanco subverts the violent iconography of St. James, by shifting the narrative to his horse, who rebelliously dismounts her rider and decides to become a liberated mare.
 Through richly colored, baroque-inspired paintings, videos and sculptures, de Vivanco transforms historical narratives of conquest into intimate, fictional scenes of emotional healing and pleasure.

 La Yegua de Santiago